prateek-0328/Readme/B2B Complete RFQ flow.md

-# B2B Complete RFQ flow
+# B2B RFQ flow
 The following is an illustrative flow to demonstrate a Request For Quotation(RFQ) flow.

 ## BUYER SEARCH & DISCOVERY
 The buyer initiates the process by submitting a search request through the Buyer App (BAP).
-The Buyer Product Platform (BPP) relays this request to the gateway, which broadcasts it based on country, domain, and city parameters.
-Sellers respond with an on_search message directly sent to the buyer app.
+The Buyer Provider Platform (BPP) relays this request to the gateway, which broadcasts it based on country, domain, and city parameters.
+Seller apps respond with an on_search message directly to the buyer app.
 The on_search includes a product catalog with add-ons, variants, offers, and an optional communication channel for buyer-seller interactions.
 If the on_search lacks a chat link, the BAP can include it in the subsequent select request.

 ## RFQ (Request For Quotation) FLOW
 After discussions between the buyer and seller through the communication channel, the buyer requests a quotation.
 The buyer app sends the RFQ via a select request to the seller app, including a Time-To-Live (TTL) for response receipt.
 The seller app responds with a quote, providing a detailed breakdown, including logistics charges.